 - Reasonable accommodations must not compromise essential functions of the course or program.

-- Reasonable accommodations are individually determined after review of medical documentation and an interactive needs assessment between an RCPD Ability Access Specialist and the student.
+- Reasonable accommodations are individually determined after review of medical documentation and an interactive needs assessment between an RCPD Access Specialist and the student.

 An accommodation would not be considered reasonable if it: